Challenging the assertion that the Book of Hebrews should be eliminated from the Bible!

 The Refiner's Fire Response:

-You're right, Monte: It is not known for absolute certain who wrote the book of Hebrews, but we would draw your attention to the WHITE BOX above entitled: Excerpt from an AENT appendix: "Epistle to the Hebrews"!
+You're right, Mr. Teacher: It is not known for absolute certain who wrote the book of Hebrews, but we would draw your attention to the BLUE BOX above entitled: Excerpt from an AENT appendix: "Epistle to the Hebrews"!
 Authorship has been proposed for Paul, Barnabas (Acts 4:36), Apollos (Acts 18:24), etc. The only geographical area mentioned is Italy (Heb.
 13:24).
 The latest possible date for the writing of Hebrews is A.D.
 95 but could have been written as early as A.D.
 67. And the book of Hebrews speaks of the sacrifice by the High Priest in the present tense (Heb.
 5:1-3; Heb.
 7:27) possibly signifying that the destruction of the Jerusalem Temple in 70 A.D. had not yet happened.

 Please read the following, also borrowed from an AENT appendix: